iosdevsatyadip/WeatherInformationIOS/README.md

 ## Notes
-WeatherInformation application is tested in iPhone simulator (iOS 15.2) portrait mode only and not tested in real device.
+WeatherInformation application is tested in iPhone simulator (iOS 15.2) and not tested in real device.
+WeatherInformation application supports portrait mode only.